Optimized Fish Locomotion using Design-by-Morphing and Bayesian Optimization: Methodology

 where $\mathbf{\Phi}$ is the matrix of values of the RBF $\phi(\|\mathbf{x} - \mathbf{xc}_i\|)$ evaluated at the control points, and $\mathbf{q}$ is a vector of ones corresponding to the polynomial term.
 This system of equations is solved to determine the coefficients that enable interpolation of the displacement field across the entire mesh.

-Further, to accomplish the propulsion of undulating bodies, we design a dynamical mesh shown in Figure~\ref{fig:gridb} which indicates two zones, separated by an inner circle of radius 5c, only zone-1 is allowed to deform during the simulation at each time step based on the motion of the structural boundary nodes using the proposed RBF re-meshing algorithm, whereas the shape of the grid cells in zone-2 remains fixed.
-To propel the structure, all grid nodes are allowed to move ahead with the same velocity of $U_o$.
+\ed{To enable the self-propulsion of the undulating body, a dynamic mesh framework is employed, as illustrated in Fig.~\ref{fig:gridb}.
+The computational domain is divided into two zones, separated by an inner circular interface located at a radius of approximately \(10L\).
+The two zones are constructed independently, not in a manner analogous to a sliding-mesh strategy.
+The orientations of the two zones shown in the figure are presented solely for illustrative purposes, to highlight the mesh deformation strategy.
+Only the inner region (Zone~1) is allowed to deform during the simulation, with grid motion prescribed at each time step based on the displacement of the structural boundary nodes using the proposed RBF-based re-meshing algorithm.
+In contrast, the grid topology and cell shapes in the outer region (Zone~2) remain fixed.
+To realize self-propulsion, all grid nodes are translated with a uniform streamwise velocity \(U_o\), which is determined dynamically from the force balance on the body.}